HenryLoM/KenshiAI_ChatBot/CONTRIBUTING.md

 # Coding Standards

-When contributing to Object-9, it's essential to follow certain coding standards to ensure consistency and maintainability.
+When contributing to KenshiAI, it's essential to follow certain coding standards to ensure consistency and maintainability.
 Adhering to these standards makes the codebase more readable and makes collaboration smoother.

 ## 1. Code Formatting